 If you’re contracting, you may have to get used to unplanned gaps between the end of one contract and the start of another.
 If your skills are in demand, you can take advantage of these gaps by turning them into holidays.
 However, it’s normal to want to have continuous work — and get stressed when you don’t have it.

 Keep alert when working for any clues to what will happen with your contract.
 You should start looking for more work at least a month before your contract is due to end.

-As a contractor, you don’t get paid sick leave unless you’re on a fixed-term contract.
+As a contractor, you don’t get paid sick leave.
 It’s a good idea to budget for at least five days a year when you’re too sick to work — and won’t get paid.
 Make sure you include this in your budget and when working out hourly rates.

-As a contractor, you don’t get paid for public holidays that you don’t work unless you’re on a fixed-term contract.
+As a contractor, you don’t get paid for public holidays that you don’t work.
 Make sure you include this in your budget and when working out hourly rates.

 There are 10 national public holidays, plus one anniversary day per province, eg Auckland Anniversary Day.
 You may be able to work those days — especially if you work from home — to make up set hours you have agreed with a client, eg 40 hours a week.
 But you won’t be paid above your hourly rate.